 About GASHA GO!
+World

 After a day full of buzzing and beeping, tokens and tickets, the arcade is finally closing for the night.
-The last employee flips the switch on the toy egg machine, and a moment after the click of the locking door, something stirs in the shadows.
+The last employee flips the switch on the arcade machines, and a moment after the click of the locking door, something stirs in the shadows.
 A small silhouette peeks its head out, followed by another and another.

-GASHA GO! is a new skill-building math game from GPB Education and FableVision Studios.
+BUBBLE BUILD is a skill-building math game for children 4-8 that is aligned to the Georgia Standards of Excellence for mathematics.
 The game focuses on developing children’s number sense which is a sense of what numbers mean and their relationship to one another.
 Research* shows that children who have a well-developed number sense are able to succeed in early math (and beyond), while children who do not are at much greater risk of falling increasingly further behind.

 *Jordan, N. C., Glutting, J., & Ramineni, C. (2010).
 The Importance of Number Sense to Mathematics Achievement in First and Third Grades.
 Learning and Individual Differences, 20(2), 82–88. http://doi.org/10.1016/j.lindif.2009.07.004